X

 Creating the customer journey map

 Depending on the industry in which a company operates, the range of its operations and the type of products and services it offers, the starting point will be to define the different groups of customers and to establish how different their “journey” with the company can be.
 Typical approaches to customer experience journey mapping here are to segment B2B customers on firmographics (i.e. classifications which make them different such as geography, age, SIC code), behaviors (i.e. what they buy) or needs (what they are looking for).
 This exercise is required before any journey mapping can take place.
+It may even be the case that these customer groups are overseen by different departments within the organization; in some cases, it makes sense to create multiple customer journey maps to avoid data overload.

 The next step is to map the journey of each of the customer segments from end to end, detailing all the customer touchpoints with the company, and the customer responses to these.

 The key overarching stages of the customer journey form the “spine” of the customer journey map.
 Under each key stage of the “spine” is where you list all the individual touchpoints or interactions a customer may have at that stage.
+Touchpoints may have connections with different stages of the “spine”, depending on the journey that the customer is taking.

 As an example, under the “awareness” stage of the spine, the individual interactions a customer may experience in becoming aware of the brand may include some or all of the following: